robseb/Django2FPGAdemo/README.md

 <h3><u> Or build it by your own with this step by step guide: </u> </h3>
 <br>

-# Creating a new Django Project
+# Creating a new Django Project on the SoC-FPGA

 * Use the Linux Terminal, which is reachable inside *Visual Studio Code Insider* to create a new Django project with the name "DjangoFPGA" by executing the following command:
   ````bash